filipgodlewski/dotfiles/README.md

 ### To dos

-- [ ] move brew.sh from old-dotfiles
+- [ ] rewrite brew.sh from old-dotfiles so that it works in this new environment
+- [ ] add instructions for oh-my-zsh (and/or add dotfiles if appropriate)
+- [ ] find a way to store vs code files (especially for extensions)
+- [ ] add pip requirements

 ### Done